INFIYOP/aniyomi-library-list-to-mal-xml/README.md

 - **DON'T IGNORE THESE!** Copy all skipped titles
 - **Ask AI:** "Find the exact MyAnimeList names for these titles and make a CSV with format: title,type"
 - **Force the AI to find ALL titles** - don't accept "some couldn't be found"
-- The new enhanced tool will try to fix most of these automatically
+- The enhanced tool will try to fix most of these automatically

 ---